 and/or making your topic more attractive for the average person.

-Many people err in that they assume social media is Facebook, Twitter and Pinterest.
+Many people err in that they assume social media is Facebook, Instagram and YouTube.

-There are also forums and niche social sites for every topic.
-While those are not always popular enough to make them matter there are also blogs for all topics which matter to more than a few people.
+They are not always popular enough but there are also blogs for all topics which matter to more than a few people.

 - shopping search engines